Late Night with David Letterman: Debut

-The staff responsible for preparing the launch of Late Night included Merrill Markoe in the head writing role, seasoned TV veteran Hal Gurnee as director, Letterman's manager Jack Rollins as executive producer, and a group of young writers—most of them in their early twenties, along with the somewhat more experienced 29-year-old Jim Downey, who had previously written for Saturday Night Live, and 27-year-old Steve O'Donnell.
-Markoe stepped down as head writer after a few months, and was succeeded by Downey who was in turn succeeded by O'Donnell in 1983.
-O'Donnell would serve as the head writer through most of the rest of the show's run while Downey went back to Saturday Night Live in 1984.
-Also on board, initially as a production assistant in charge of the "Stupid Pet Tricks" segment, was 21-year-old Chris Elliott.
+The staff responsible for preparing the launch of Late Night included Letterman's girlfriend Merrill Markoe in the head writing role, seasoned TV veteran Hal Gurnee as director, Letterman's manager Jack Rollins as executive producer, and a group of young writers—most of them in their early twenties, along with the somewhat more experienced 29-year-old Jim Downey, who had previously written for Saturday Night Live, and 27-year-old Steve O'Donnell.
+Also on board, at first as a production assistant in charge of the "Stupid Pet Tricks" segment, was 21-year-old Chris Elliott.
 Elliott would quickly be promoted to writer and a recurring featured player.
+Initially, just like previously with Letterman's morning show, most creative aspects of Late Night rested on the tight bond between Letterman and Markoe whose personal relationship had been encountering issues during the 1980-1981 period.
+However, with a new show to launch, the newly reconciled couple moved into the Surrey Hotel, off Madison Avenue in Manhattan, with their two dogs, and resumed their business and personal relationship.

-The plan from the start was to resurrect the spirit of Letterman's morning show for a late-night audience, one more likely to plug into his offbeat humor.
+The plan from the start was to resurrect the spirit of Letterman's morning show for a late-night audience, one more likely to plug into its offbeat humor.
 The show also got a house band, hiring NBC staff musician Paul Shaffer to lead the group.
 They were informally dubbed "The World's Most Dangerous Band" in early episodes, but this was then dropped for several years; through much of the show's run, the band existed without a formal name.
 The moniker "The World's Most Dangerous Band" was reinstated in 1988, and continued through the rest of the show.